 The value resorts are Disney’s lowest-priced resorts.
 There are five value resorts at Walt Disney—Pop Century, Art of Animation, All-Star Movies, All-Star Sports, and All-Star Music.
 The value resorts range in nightly price from $112 to $330 for standard rooms.
 All-Star Music and Art of Animation also have more expensive family suites.

 The All-Stars are sometimes referred to singularly as “All-Star Resort” because they are all a part of one giant physical campus.
 The only amenity they share, though, is a single bus route.
 Pop Century and Art of Animation are also near each other, connected by a small bridge over Hourglass Lake.
 They share no amenities.

 All the value resorts have “motel”-style doors that lead directly outside, except for the Art of Animation Family Suites.
-All have food courts, pizza delivery, and no other restaurants.
-All have multiple pools and activity schedules with things like pool games and nightly movies under the stars.
+They have the most limited dining options—food courts, pizza delivery, and no other restaurants.
+All have multiple pool areas and activity schedules with things like pool games and nightly movies under the stars.

 Reasons to Stay at Disney World’s Value Resorts